SimpleITK/SimpleITKPythonPackage/README.md

 This project provides a `setup.py` script that can build, install, and package SimpleITK for Python.
 [SimpleITK](http://www.simpleitk.org) is a simplified programming layer on top of the [Insight Segmentation and Registration Toolkit](https://itk.org) (ITK).
 ITK is an open-source, cross-platform system that provides developers with an extensive suite of software tools for image analysis.

 SimpleITK is available for binary downloads from [PyPI](https://pypi.python.org/pypi/SimpleITK) for many common platforms.
-Also a source distribution available of this repository which may be used when an appropriate binary [wheel](http://pythonwheels.com) is not available.
+Also a source distribution is available of this repository which may be used when an appropriate binary [wheel](http://pythonwheels.com) is not available.

 To install SimpleITK: